 Born on January 5, 1975, in Philadelphia, Bradley Cooper made his television debut with a guest spot on Sex and the City.
 He then acted both on TV and film, in shows such as The Street and Jack & Bobby and films such as Wet Hot American Summer and Carnival Knowledge.
 But it was the success of 2005’s Wedding Crashers that took Cooper's career to the next level, with subsequent roles in The Hangover, Valentine's Day and several other films.
 He's also received Academy Award nods for his work in Silver Linings Playbook, American Hustle, American Sniper and A Star Is Born.

-Film and television actor Bradley Charles Cooper was born on January 5, 1975, in Philadelphia, Pennsylvania.
-With his rugged good looks and perfect comic timing, Cooper has become a film star on the rise.
-Acting was not his first passion, however.
-He developed a love of cooking at an early age.
+Actor, director and producer Bradley Charles Cooper was born on January 5, 1975, in Philadelphia, Pennsylvania.
+While he has enjoyed a highly successful career on screen, Cooper initially found fulfillment in the kitchen after developing a love of cooking at an early age.
 "I used to have buddies come over after kindergarten and I'd cook them food.
 I prided myself in taking whatever was in the fridge and turning it into lasagna," he told Entertainment Weekly.

-Cooper put his culinary ambitions aside, however, after graduating from Georgetown University in 1997 with an English degree.
-Instead, Cooper turned his attention to acting.
-He enrolled in a master's degree program at the Actors Studio Drama School in New York City.
+Cooper put his culinary ambitions aside after graduating from Georgetown University in 1997 with an English degree, instead enrolling in a master's degree program at the Actors Studio Drama School in New York City.
 While a student there, Cooper landed his first television commercial for a fast-food chain.
 He then made his TV debut two years later with a guest spot on the popular HBO show Sex and the City.

 Early Film Career